LF2L/lf2l.github.io/collections/_green-fablab/en/stages/osmfi.md

 1. Benchmarking of the available open source testing machines taking to account the time, expertise, difficulty to maintain and cost.
 2. Development of technical features to consider.
-3. CAD models with the final version of the prototypes
+3. Bill of Materials (BOM) and CAD models with the final version.
 4. An on-line platform (e.g. a wiki, html page) for a complete documentation
-5. Bill of Materials (BOM)
+5. Functional prototype
-6. CAD model
+6. Test results

 ## Timming: February 2021 - Sept 2021

+## Profile

+- Mechanical / Mechatronics / Industrial engineering students with skills on product design

 ## Contact
 First, read our [Internship guide](/green-fablab/internships/).
 Then, send us your CV and cover letter.
 If additional questions, let us know

-- Alaa Hassan (Alaa.Hassan{at}univ-lorraine.fr)
+- Alaa Hassan (alaa.hassan{at}univ-lorraine.fr)
-- Hakim Boudaoud (Hakim.Boudaoud{at}univ-lorraine.fr)
+- Hakim Boudaoud (hakim.Boudaoud{at}univ-lorraine.fr)
+- Fabio Cruz (cruzsanc1{at}univ-lorraine.fr)